hendricius/hstorly/README.md

 # Hstorly

+DEPRECATED.
+Please use the [transilator library](https://github.com/hendricius/transilator) instead which also added JSON support.

 [![CircleCI](https://circleci.com/gh/hendricius/hstorly.svg?style=svg)](https://circleci.com/gh/hendricius/hstorly)

 Hstorly is a small translation library for translating database values for Active Support/Rails 4 using the Hstore datatype of your Postgres database.